netzerohero/MicrochessRP6502/README.md

 alter the code just before label 'POUT25' to reverse the characters.

 Commands are:
--C - clear and restart the game (when entered, CC CC CC will appear) -E - toggle sides (when entered, EE EE EE will appear) -P - tell the computer to "Play Chess".
+- C - clear and restart the game (when entered, CC CC CC will appear)
+- E - toggle sides (when entered, EE EE EE will appear)
+- P - tell the computer to "Play Chess".
 By default, the computer will play white.
     To play black, after clearing the game, press E to switch sides, enter your move (as described below), and then press P.
--<Enter> - give the computer YOUR move
+- [Enter] - give the computer YOUR move
--Q - Quit the Game (JMP's to address $E800 (the SBC monitor entry point)
+- Q - Quit the Game (JMP's to address $E800 (the SBC monitor entry point)

 You must clear (i.e. reset) the game when you play it for the first time in a session.
 The game is not cleared automatically for you when you start